Child Weight Chart By Age (Kg) | Growth Tracking Essentials

 Percentiles indicate how a child’s weight compares with others of the same age and sex:

-While percentiles provide guidance, clinical judgment is essential because some children naturally fall outside average ranges yet remain healthy.
+While percentiles provide guidance, clinical judgment remains essential because some children naturally fall outside average ranges yet remain healthy.

 Standard Child Weight Chart By Age (Kg)